-As the U.S. continues struggling with how to stop the spread of COVID-19, it’s critical to consider whether you have the right emergency documents.
-No matter if you live in a coronavirus hotspot or don’t know anyone with COVID-19, there’s never been a better time to understand how different legal documents can protect you.
+As the U.S. continues struggling with the COVID-19 pandemic, considering whether you have easy access to the right emergency documents could be critical.
+Regardless if you live in a coronavirus hotspot or don’t know anyone who has had COVID-19, there’s never been a better time to understand how different legal documents can protect you.

 Here are five types of emergency documents that will help you and your family make essential healthcare decisions and manage your finances during an unexpected illness or accident.